homestars/chewy/README.md

 #### `:resque`

 This does the same thing as `:atomic`, but asynchronously using resque.
 The default queue name is `chewy`.
-Patch `Chewy::Strategy::Resque::Worker` for index updates improving.
+Patch `HSChewy::Strategy::Resque::Worker` for index updates improving.

 ```ruby
 Chewy.strategy(:resque) do